BenjaminPaap/WP-AutoSharePost/readme.txt

             other twitter widgets do.
 Maybe a twitter widget too, so that you don't need to install another plugin.

+= 0.2.3 =

+ - ADDED: Default messages for facebook and twitter.
+If auto sharing is enabled in a wordpress post the plugin will look for default messages.
+If they are set the post will be shared.

 = 0.2.2 =

  - ADDED: Support for different posting types on facebook.com.
 You can now choose